-In all RTE plots in \Cref{fig:low,fig:med,fig:hi5,fig:hi10}, lassoed boosting and the relaxed lasso give almost the same performance, significantly outperforming the other two methods when SNR is relatively high.
-The only exception happens in \Cref{fig:med} where the RTE of forward stepwise becomes the smallest of the four when SNR is relatively large, though its numerical difference is small compared to that of lassoed boosting and the relaxed lasso.
+In all RTE plots in \Cref{fig:low,fig:med,fig:hi5,fig:hi10}, lassoed boosting and the relaxed lasso perform almost identically, and significantly outperform the other two methods when SNR is relatively high.
+The only exception appears in \Cref{fig:med}, where the RTE of forward stepwise is the smallest of the four when SNR is relatively large, though the numerical difference is small compared to that of lassoed boosting and the relaxed lasso.

-In the PVE plots in \Cref{fig:low,fig:med}, all four methods give good results, which seems to further improve when SNR increases.
-This is not a surprise since an increased SNR helps all methods better identify the correct variables.
-In \Cref{fig:hi5,fig:hi10}, lassoed boosting and relaxed lasso perform similarly and show more advantage at most of the SNR levels.
+In the PVE plots in \Cref{fig:low,fig:med}, all four methods give good results that seems to improve as SNR increases.
+This result is no surprise since all methods better identify the correct variables at higher SNR.
+In \Cref{fig:hi5,fig:hi10}, lassoed boosting and relaxed lasso perform similarly and better than the other options at most of the SNR levels.

 In the NNZ plots across all four figures, lassoed boosting and the relaxed lasso show similar capability in sparsity recovery.
-In \Cref{fig:low}, when SNR is relatively high, all methods recovers the true variables with the relaxed lasso outperforming lassoed boosting with slightly sparser models.
-But in the same figure when SNR decreases, we see lassoed boosting can sometimes give sparser models while identifying on average the same number of nonzero parameters.
-The NNZ plot in \Cref{fig:hi5} seems to suggest that relaxed lasso performs better in low SNR scenarios.
-This is not true in general.
-See the third row in \Cref{fig:betatype13nzs} for examples where lassoed boosting yields sparser models at low SNR levels.
-Again, notice that in \Cref{fig:hi5} almost no nonzero parameter is recovered when SNR is low, making any comparison less meaningful in this case.
+In \Cref{fig:low}, when SNR is relatively high, all methods recover the true variables; the relaxed lasso achieves slightly sparser models than lassoed boosting.
+However, when SNR decreases, lassoed boosting sometimes achieves sparser models while identifying, on average, the same number of nonzero parameters.
+The NNZ plot in \Cref{fig:hi5} seems to suggest that the relaxed lasso performs better when SNR is low, which is not generally the case (see the third row in \Cref{fig:betatype13nzs} for instances when lassoed boosting yields sparser models at low SNR levels).
+Again, in \Cref{fig:hi5}, almost no nonzero parameter is recovered when SNR is low, making any comparison dubious.

-Our analysis of the first three metrics seems to suggest that lassoed boosting and the relaxed lasso may share very similar coefficient paths.
-The NNZ plots in \Cref{fig:low,fig:med,fig:hi5,fig:hi10} demonstrate that these two methods spawn different coefficient paths.
-To further corroborate this conclusion, we select several examples for beta-types 1 and 3 in \Cref{fig:betatype13nzs} from the Supplement, and it shows that lassoed boosting produces sparser models in quite a few cases.
-The figures also indicate that the lasso can recover the true parameters but its false inclusion rate is high.
+The first three metrics seems to suggest that lassoed boosting and the relaxed lasso share similar coefficient paths, but the NNZ plots in \Cref{fig:low,fig:med,fig:hi5,fig:hi10} demonstrate that they differ.
+Several examples of beta-types 1 and 3 in \Cref{fig:betatype13nzs} from the supplement show that lassoed boosting produces sparser models in quite a few cases, and while the lasso can recover the true parameters, its false inclusion rate is high.
 Furthermore, from the NNZ plots, we conclude that all methods may fail to recover variables correctly when SNR is very low.